-Prior to our MTW designation in 2008, HACSB completed a 30-year strategic planning process to develop the agency's long-term goals.
-These goals serve to guide us toward achieving our mission and vision.
+Prior to receiving our MTW designation in 2008, HACSB completed a 30-year strategic planning process to develop long-term goals.
+These goals guide us toward achieving our mission and vision.
 Our short-term milestones and annual accomplishments mark our progress toward realizing the 30-year strategic goals.